Washington-Liberty High School: History

 Beginning in 2006, the school underwent a complete reconstruction; none of the older buildings remain.
 The theater and nearby classrooms were demolished to allow for the construction of the new classroom building, which opened in January 2008.
 An axial orientation to War Memorial Stadium and the primary parking areas is the defining characteristic of the new school.
 A ten-lane regulation NCAA short course swimming pool (with optional 25 meter lanes), gym and other indoor athletic facilities, and an 800-seat auditorium opened to the public in July 2009.
 The demolition of the 1951 building and the construction of auxiliary athletic fields and additional landscaping was completed in December 2009.
 The renovation cost Arlington County nearly $100 million and making it one of the most expensive high school construction projects in the United States.

-In the wake of the August 2017 Charlottesville, Virginia, deadly white supremacist rally protesting the removal of a statue of Robert E. Lee, the Arlington County School Board voted unanimously in June 2018 to rename Washington-Lee High School to remove Lee's name, sparking a community discussion on whether this was wanted.
+In the wake of the August 2017 Unite the Right rally protesting the removal of a statue of Robert E. Lee, the Arlington County School Board voted unanimously in June 2018 to rename Washington-Lee High School to remove Lee's name, sparking a community discussion on whether this was wanted.
 This included debates on the process in which the school board took to change the name of the school.
 In the months prior to the name change, an appointed committee considered several options before narrowing them to "Washington-Loving High School", in honor of the Loving v.
 Virginia court case, and "Washington-Liberty High School".
 On January 10, 2019, the school board voted unanimously for the latter name.
 The name change took effect with the 2019–2020 school year.

 In 2018 the Arlington School Board voted to integrate the former Arlington Education Center building into the Washington-Liberty campus.
-The building was completely renovated at the cost of 38 million dollars and opened for the 2022-2023 school year.
+The building was completely renovated at the cost of $38 million and opened for the 2022–2023 school year.
 The building was renamed the Washington-Liberty Annex building and functions as a regular part of the school, containing classrooms, administrative and counseling offices, student lounging areas and a weight room.